31 October-9 November 2017 ( 3 spots available )

-In November 2015, I will be co-leading a private photographic safari with Andy Biggs to the Okavango Delta in Botswana.
+In November 2017, Helena Atkinson and I will be leading a private photographic safari to the Okavango Delta and the Selinda, in northern Botswana.

 The safari and workshop combines some of the best wildlife photography anywhere with two great safari camps, and photographic and digital workflow instruction.
-We have chosen specific camps in the Okavango to help create a private safari geared towards serious photography and game viewing.
+With a small group, and two leaders, the quality of the whole experience is maximized.
+We have chosen specific camps in the Selinda and Okavango, to help create a private safari geared towards serious photography and game viewing.
+Both camps are in private concessions, and that brings with it extra freedom.
+This safari is carefully timed to take advantage of the photographic bonuses that the early summer can provide, in the form of dramatic and interesting skies, rich green grass backgrounds, baby antelope and migrant birds.
+With a maximum group size of 7 photographers, we will make use of two safari vehicles.

-- We have private vehicles throughout the entire safari, with only 1 person per row of seating (the vehicles have 3 rows behind the driver, plus a seat next to the driver if you want to be lower down to the ground.)
+- We have private vehicles throughout the safari, with only 1 person per row of seating (the vehicles have 3 rows behind the driver, plus a seat next to the driver if you want to be nearer the ground.)

-- An increased luggage allowance so you can bring all your camera gear – up to 80 pounds per person allowance on the charter flights.
-Standard weight allowance is typically only 44 pounds by comparison.
+- An increased luggage allowance so you can bring all your camera gear – up to 80 pounds (36 kg) per person allowance on the charter flights.
+Standard weight allowance is typically only 44 pounds (20 kg) by comparison.

 - Exclusive and private use of our vehicles in both safari camps, ensuring freedom to make our own schedule and maximize time spent in the field.